-Frank L. Christlieb, multiplatform copy editor of Dallas Morning News, was in college at Texas A&M when he found out through his mother that he had been adopted.
+Frank L. Christlieb, a multi-platform copy editor for the Dallas Morning News, was in college at Texas A&M when he found out through his mother that he had been adopted.
 He wasn’t all that surprised, as he didn’t look at all like the family who had adopted him.
-In 2005, after a falling out with his adoptive father and brother, he began searching for his biological family.
+In 2005, after a falling out with his adoptive father and brother, he began to search for his biological family.

-Through a great deal of internet searching and a host of local public records, he found that his birth mother, Betty Workman, had died 13 years earlier.
+Through a great deal of internet searching and a host of local public records, he figured out that his birth mother was a woman named Betty Workman and that she had died 13 years earlier.
 At the hospital when he was born, she had listed herself as Mrs. Richard Williams.
-As it turned out, that was a fabrication, although the initials of his father remained the same.
-A DNA test confirmed his birth father had been her ex-husband, Robert Workman.
-He had fathered two other sons and a daughter with her during their marriage, who Christlieb was able to meet later in 2005.
+As it turned out, that was not completely true; those were the initials of Christlieb’s father, but it was not his true name.
+A DNA test confirmed that his birth father had been Betty’s ex-husband, Robert Workman.
+He had fathered two other sons and a daughter with her during their marriage, and Christlieb had the opportunity to meet them later in 2005.
 They helped him gain a better picture of the man who, under different circumstances, would have been his father.